magomimmo/modern-cljs/doc/tutorial-18.md

 > connection from a production CLJS build.

-Wait few moments to allow the client and the server components to establish the connection (port 9000) and then you can start REPLing with the browser again as you did in the past tutorials.
+Wait few moments to allow the client and the server components to establish the connection (on port 9000) and then you can start REPLing with the browser again as you did in the past tutorials.

 To return the control to the underlying nREPL session, just exit the